eiriktsarpalis/TypeShape/README.md

 `System.Type` instance and then applies a variant of the visitor pattern to provide relevant type information per shape.

+TypeShape can provide significant performance improvements compared to equivalent reflection-based approaches.
+Please see the [performance page](https://github.com/eiriktsarpalis/TypeShape/blob/master/docs/Performance.md) for more details and benchmarks.

-See my [slides](http://eiriktsarpalis.github.io/typeshape/) for a more thorough introduction to the concept.
+Please see my [article](https://eiriktsarpalis.wordpress.com/2016/08/05/typeshape-practical-generic-programming-in-f/) and [slides](http://eiriktsarpalis.github.io/typeshape/) for a more thorough introduction to the concept.

 ### Installing